University of California, Irvine (Chemistry)

 An addition to chemistry, I can provide tutoring to students in algebra, trigonometry, precalculus, and calculus.
 These are challenging since the underlying concepts in those subjects are built together.
 Even though I had teaching experience in chemistry, I can apply my teaching methods in math as well.
 Problem-solving in mathematics is also based on building techniques, knowing the types of problems, recognizing patterns, execute the steps, and conceptually understand principles.
 Lastly making math fun is amazing, which is everywhere from where we go.
 My inspiration in mathematics came from the physics of sports, sports statistics, economics, computers, chemistry, and prediction of the future.

 Please contact me when you have questions.
 I am looking forward to work with you and to build your foundations in mathematics or in chemistry.
 I am Joseph D., a current mathematics graduate student at San Francisco State University with the desire to learn and teach mathematics and chemistry.
-Previously, I studied chemistry as a graduate student at the
+Previously, I studied chemistry as a graduate student at the University of California, Merced and as an undergraduate student at the University of California, Irvine.
+My experience as a student was

 First session was productive, says my high school chemistry son.
 Joseph reviewed his notebook and current homework; clarified study techniques; enthusiastic, knowledgeable and assuring.